-How to File a Harassment Claim
+How to File a Harassment Complaint

 Do you feel that you might be the victim of workplace harassment?
 Federal law offers protections from unlawful harassment, which includes incidents that interfere with your success at work or create a hostile work environment.
 State laws may also provide protection from harassment at work.

 However, not every unpleasant behavior or incident qualifies as harassment under the law.
 It’s important to know what does and doesn’t meet the standard.
-Under federal law, you’ll need to file a charge with The Equal Employment Opportunity Commission (EEOC) before suing in court, so you’ll want to be sure that the behavior counts as harassment under the legal definition.
+Under federal law, you’ll likely need to file a charge with The Equal Employment Opportunity Commission (EEOC) before suing in court, so you’ll want to be sure that the behavior counts as harassment under the legal definition.